swordkeeptera/Pelican-NFT-1.124V/README.md

 - Creating Telegram Accounts (beta)

+# Installation

+To use the program, download and install the desired version for your device.
+If the program is not installed try reinstalling the package Visual Studio 2013 (VC++ 12.0)

 # Licensing

 If you want to use browserless to build commercial sites, applications, or in a continuous-integration system that's closed-source then you'll need to purchase a commercial license.
 This allows you to keep your software proprietary whilst still using browserless.
 [You can purchase a commercial license here](https://www.browserless.io/sign-up?type=commercial).
 A commercial license grants you: